pcanz/pPEG/Readme.md

     any  = ~[]     # matches any character
     eof  = !any    # matches the end of input

-Matching white-space can clutter a PEG grammar specification.
-To simplify white-space matching each space character in a double quoted string will match any number of white-space characters.

-For example:

-    "abc"       matches 'abc'
-    " abc "     will also match any white-space found before or after 'abc'

 The `<extend>` notation is an escape-hatch that allows a grammar to be extended with custom programming language parser functions.
 Extension functions may occasionally be needed to define gnarly syntax that is beyond the power of a Context Free Grammar, or any syntax that could not be defined with PEG grammar rules.